• Skip to primary navigation

 9. Sunshine Coast Hinterland

-Visitors pay plenty of attention to the coast around Brisbane, but there’s just as much to be found inland as the Sunshine Coast hinterland proves.
+Visitors pay plenty of attention to the coast around Brisbane, but there’s just as much to be found inland, as the Sunshine Coast hinterland proves.
 The countryside is adored for its rolling hills and the relaxed country towns that are hidden among them.
-Two of the most popular towns are Montville and Maleny thanks to their artsy vibes.
-In each you’ll find inviting cafes, boutiques, and plenty of arts and crafts shops.
-Both feature plenty of great country scenery with stunning views out to the Glass House Mountains.
-But there’s also nice local nature walks as well such as at Mary Cairncross Scenic Reserve and Kondalilla National Park.
+Thanks to their artsy vibes, two of the most popular towns are Montville and Maleny.
+In each you’ll find inviting cafés, boutiques, and plenty of arts and crafts shops.
+Both feature plenty of great country scenery with stunning views of the Glass House Mountains.
+There are also nice local nature walks such as those at Mary Cairncross Scenic Reserve and Kondalilla National Park.

 The majestic and iconic Purling Brook Falls on a warm autumn day in Springbrook National Park near the Gold Coast, Queensland, Australia